stevenoluwaniyi/hello_app/README.md

-# Ruby on Rails Tutorial
+# Ruby on Rails Tutorial using cloud9 IDE with AWS

 ## "hello, world!"